icerpc/icerpc-docs/content/slice/language-guide/enum-types.md

 }
 ```

-If you don't assign a value to an enumerator, the value of this enumerator is the value of the previous enumerator plus
+If you don't assign a value to an enumerator, the value of this enumerator is the previous enumerator's value plus
 one.
 In the `Fruit` enum above, `Orange` gets a value of `6`.
 {% /slice1 %}